-- 1. Wetlands within the Township are shown on Schedule A. These wetlands have not been evaluated to determine if Provincially significant. - 2.
+- 1. Wetlands within the Township are shown on Schedule A. These wetlands have either not been evaluated or do not meet the criteria to be considered Provincially significant. - 2.
 All wetlands, regardless of classification, will be designated as Environmental Protection.
 Any application for the alteration of a boundary of a Provincially Significant Wetland, either as an increase or a decrease, must be approved by a Qualified Wetland Evaluator. - 3.
-No wetlands in the Township have been evaluated and identified as significant at this time.
-Wetlands may be evaluated by an OWES Qualified Wetland Evaluator and be classified as Provincially Significant Wetlands in the future.
+The Township does not contain any Provincially Significant Wetlands, however wetlands may be evaluated by the Ministry of Natural Resources and Forestry and be classified as Provincially Significant Wetlands.
 Any Provincially Significant Wetlands identified in the future will be indicated on Schedule A. Such wetlands will be subject to the regulations administered by the LRCA, and a permit from the Authority may be required to allow regulated activities. - 4.
 Where development and / or site alteration is proposed within 120 metres of the boundary of a provincially significant wetland, the proponent may be required to provide Council with an EIS, prepared by a qualified professional, which demonstrates that there will be no negative impacts on the wetland or its ecological function.
 PSWs will be subject to the regulations administered by the LRCA, and a permit from the Authority may be required to allow regulated activities.